Approved by Executive Committee 9/17/15. Updated by Faculty of Medicine on 5/20/17.

 - Nominate medical students for certification of graduation in the instance of the final grading sequence.
 The nominations must be ratified by the Faculty of Medicine before presentation to the president for final action by the Board of Trustees.

-The Student Promotion Committee shall be composed of four elected faculty members, three faculty members appointed by the Dean, and the Associate Dean for Student Affairs.
-In addition, the Committee shall include the following non-voting members: The Associate Dean for Medical Education and two students.
+The Student Promotion Committee shall be composed of four elected faculty members and three faculty members appointed by the Dean.
+In addition, the Committee shall include the following non-voting members: The Associate Dean for Student Affairs, The Associate Dean for Medical Education, and two students.

 Recognizing that the School of Medicine desires a diverse student body and serves a total community, the committee should, ideally, include representation from this broad constituency.
 In the event that the associate dean for student affairs perceives an imbalance in the composition of the committee, the associate dean may, with the concurrence of the majority of the committee voting, appoint an additional one to two faculty members for a one-year term.
 A majority of eligible voting members assigned to a committee is called a "quorum."